Ga direct naar inhoud

 Would you like to see what a specific choice might mean for your pension?
 You can perform calculations with your pension details in mijn.nn Financial Future.
 This will give you more insight into your options.
 If you then decide to submit your choice, you will first have to complete the risk profiler.
 This will show you whether your choice suits your wishes and possibilities.

-Do you want to submit a change in your investment choices for your Pensioen Continu Plan?
-Do can do this using the form ‘Keuzeformulier beleggen in een lifecycle – Passief, Ambitieus & Dynamisch’ (Dutch only) that is available for download at the bottom of this page.
+Subsequently, you can submit your preferred new investment choice using the form ‘Keuzeformulier beleggen in een lifecycle – Index Volgend & Actief Beheerd’ (Dutch only) that is available for download at the bottom of this page.

 If you make no choice

-If you do not set your risk profile, we will invest in the standard lifecycle associated with your pension scheme.
-We will reduce higher-risk investments almost entirely in the years before your retirement date.
+Have you not set a risk profile?
+If so, we will invest in the default lifecycle associated with your pension scheme.
+And we will almost entirely reduce the higher-risk and lower-risk investments in the years before the retirement age or your AOW age.
 This is consistent with a fixed benefit from your retirement date.

 You may have set your risk profile and made your own investment choices in the past and you may not have adjusted them since.
 If so, we will invest according to those choices until you submit new investment choices.
 If something has changed in your personal circumstances or if you think that this way of investing no longer suits you for some reason, we recommend that you set your risk profile again.